HikkaV/DS-ML-Courses/docs/assignment5_sup_ml.rst

   :align: center
   :alt: gbdt

-GBDT often have a much higher perfomance than other decision tree based algorithms.
+GBDT often have a much higher performance than other decision tree based algorithms.
 The key parameters of GBDT are shown below.

 .. image:: images/key_params_gbdt.png